yegor256/blog/_posts/2016/jul/2016-07-11-mistakes-in-agile-manifesto.md

 **Principle #5**:
 "Build projects around motivated individuals.
 Give them the environment and support they need, and trust them to get the job done."

-{% quote Trust doesn't mean lack of control %}
+{% quote Trust doesn't mean lack of control. %}

 Trust is a great word and concept, but it doesn't replace another equally great word&mdash;control.
 Most Agile teams think that trust means